OpenSourceEconomics/ose-course-data-science/README.md

 #### [Potential outcome model](https://nbviewer.jupyter.org/github/HumanCapitalAnalysis/microeconometrics/blob/master/lectures/02-potential-outcome-model/lecture.ipynb) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/HumanCapitalAnalysis/microeconometrics/master?filepath=lectures/02-potential-outcome-model/lecture.ipynb)

-We discuss the core model of the course.
+We discuss the core conceptual model of the course.
+We initially discuss the individual-level treatment effect but then quickly scale back our ambitions to learn about population-level parameters instead.
+Then we turn to the stable-unit treatment assumption and address the challenges to the naive estimation of average causal effects in observational studies.
+We conclude with some examples that illustrate the flexibility of the potential outcome model to more than a simple binary treatment.

 #### [Causal graphs](https://nbviewer.jupyter.org/github/HumanCapitalAnalysis/microeconometrics/blob/master/lectures/03-causal-graphs/lecture.ipynb)  [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/HumanCapitalAnalysis/microeconometrics/master?filepath=lectures/03-causal-graphs/lecture.ipynb)